shahid-paramit/docs-getting-started/source/includes/_build.md

     &nbsp;

-6. Click the Save button to run the merge command.
-You will see a combined table in the preview.
+7. If you choose to click the Run button, you will see a combined table in the preview.

-7. Click on the + button to add another step.
-Paste the following `select` command into the Command Bar to reduce the number of fields down to a limited set:
+8. Click on the + button to add another step.
+Paste the following `select` command into the Command Bar to reduce the number of fields down to a limited set and select Save Changes:

     &nbsp;